 For this community, I pledge to use the great privilege of office to help build an atmosphere of celebration and courage and change - and bring the Victorian people along with us every step of the way.
 I think the victims of the massacre in Orlando and the hundreds of millions of people around the world just like them, who they never knew deserve nothing less.

 Commissioner for Gender and Sexuality, Ro Allen, spoke of the shooting's impact on LGBTIQ communities across the world, and the need to support each other through a difficult time.

 The Commissioner invited a series of guests to speak to the crowd.

 - the Hon Daniel Andrews MP (Premier of Victoria) -

 - Bill Furnish (Acting US Consul General) –

 - Chad Hughes and John Mainwaring (Victorian AIDS Council) -

 - Georgie Harman (beyondblue) -

-Brenda Appleton the chair of the LGBTI Taskforce introduced members of 3 LGBTI choirs.
+Brenda Appleton the chair of the LGBTIQ Taskforce introduced members of 3 LGBTIQ choirs.
 They led the crowd in singing Over the Rainbow.

 Several hundred people attended a multi-faith service at St Paul’s Cathedral.